LGmedia954/irena-cli/README.md

 INSTALLATION

-Fork the Github repository to your IDE, then execute by entering "bin/irena" in your terminal.
+To use this app, clone the repository, run bundle install for the necessary gems, then execute by entering "bin/irena" in your terminal.

 CONTRIBUTORS GUIDE